eileenchoe/olive/README.md

 name = 'olive'
 language = true
 year = 2018

+x = 2.5     | immutable
+y := 2.3    | mutable

+| There are some built in constants
+e           | Euler's Constant pi          | Pi
 ```

 ### Comments

 ```
 ---
 This is a
 multi line comment
 ---

-~ This is a single line comment
+| This is a single line comment
 ```

 ### Arithmetic